 Transport costs (ctd.)

-Fixed costs make that average transport costs (i.e. costs per ton per kilometer) often exhibit ' economies of distance ' in the sense that they are a decreasing function of distance k.
+Now let us look to the dependence of costs on distance.
+Fixed costs make that average transport costs per kilometer often exhibit economies of distance in the sense that they are a decreasing function of distance.

 Transport costs (ctd.)